jarv/jarv.org/content/jarv-org-gitlab.md

 * Deploying to the main site only happens on the master branch.
 * I am using a custom image that has some of the blog depencencies preinstalled, it is created with [this docker file](https://gitlab.com/jarv/jarv.org/blob/master/Dockerfile-ci).
 * Every time the deploy happens, an invalidate is sent to the cloudfront distribution in front of it.
-* Since I am no longer using pages, the blog is hosted in an S3 bucket so the CICD pipeline does an `aws s3 sync ...` to get the static files on the bucket.
+* Since I am no longer using GitHub pages, the blog is hosted in an S3 bucket so the CICD pipeline does an `aws s3 sync ...` to get the static files on the bucket.

 That's it!
 It couldn't be simpler and I think one of the nicest things about this setup is the ability to use the GitLab web ide to make quick changes.